Fur0rem/StreamGraphAnalysis/README.md

 - Organisation :

 The src/ directory contains the entire source code of the library.

 The src/stream_graph/ directory contains the source code of the StreamGraph data structure.

 The src/streams/ directory contains the source code of the different streams.

 The src/analysis/ directory contains implementations of the different ways to analyse the stream graph which are not metrics.
 For example, maximal cliques, walks, k-cores, etc...

 The tests/ directory contains the tests for the library, which are written using a home-made very basic testing framework.
-One test exists per source file, and each test must have the same name as the source file it tests.
+You can run them using the run_tests.sh script in the main directory.

 The benchmarks/ directory contains the benchmarks for the library.
+You can run them using the run_benchmarks.sh script in the main directory.

 The examples/ directory contains examples of how to use the library.

 The data/ directory contains example data files.
-You can run them using the run_tests.sh script in the main directory.

 Supported metrics and analysis
 -----------------------------------------------------------